Hemothorax is a collection of blood in the space between the chest wall and the lung (the pleural cavity).

 If a chest tube alone does not control the bleeding, surgery (thoracotomy) may be needed to stop the bleeding.

 The cause of the hemothorax will be also treated.
 The underlying lung may have collapsed.
 This can lead to breathing difficulty.
 In people who have had an injury, chest tube drainage may be all that is needed.
 Surgery may not be necessary.

-- Breathing support -- This may include oxygen, endotracheal intubation (tube through the nose or mouth into the trachea) and ventilator (breathing machine)
+- Breathing support -- This may include oxygen, non-invasive airway pressure support such as BIPAP, or endotracheal intubation (placement of a breathing tube through the mouth or nose into the airway) and placement on a ventilator (life support breathing machine)

 - Blood tests and possible blood transfusion

 - Chest tube (tube through the skin and muscles between the ribs into the space around the lungs) if there is lung collapse

 - CT scan

 - Analysis of the pleural fluid, Electrocardiogram (ECG)

 - X-rays of chest and abdomen or other parts of the body if there are additional injuries